meilisearch/meilisearch-migration/README.md

 ExecStart=/usr/bin/meilisearch --db-path /var/lib/meilisearch/data.ms --env production
 ```

-By default all Meilisearch instances created using one of our cloud providers are storing `data.ms` in this repository.
+By default all Meilisearch instances created using one of our cloud providers are storing `data.ms` in this directory.

 ### 3. A Running Meilisearch instance